ismacaulay/procrast-cli/README.md

 ### TODO

 - The list title needs to be unique, but enforced at the business logic level, not the db level
-- Use the db connection across the entire command instead of making a new one each function call
-- Update the current list to null if the current list is deleted
 - Add a way to clear the current list
 - Allow command aliases to be specified without spaces (ie. lc == list create)
 - Implement a table printer